-Atlas Gunworks is a small firearm manufacturer based out of Vermont who focuses on building wonderfully handcrafted 2011 pistols.
+Atlas Gunworks is a small firearm manufacturer based out of Vermont that focuses on building wonderfully handcrafted 2011s.
 The company was started as a response to a need for exemplary competition guns with a timely turnaround time and outstanding customer service.
-Most lead times for high quality competition firearms in the early 2000’s was anywhere from 12-24 months.
-With poor communication and lead times being so unpalatable long time friends Adam Nilson and Tod West teamed up with the goal to solve those problems and build an an amazing product.
+Most lead times for high-quality competition firearms in the early to mid-2000s were anywhere from 12-24 months.
+With poor communication and lead times being so unpalatable long-time friends Adam Nilson and Tod West teamed up to solve those problems and build an amazing product.

-Over the next several years the team worked to build high quality competition 2011 pistols.
+Over the next several years the team worked to build high-quality competition 2011 pistols.
 Then, two events happened that allowed Adam and Tod’s early vision to evolve into Atlas Gunworks.
-First, a patent expired allowing for new innovation in the 2011 marketplace.
+First, a patent expired allowing for innovation in the 2011 marketplace.
 Second, was Alan Zitta.
-Mr. Zitta is a renowned 1911 gunsmith with over 30 years of experience and a ISPC World Champion living in Vermont at that time.
-His expertise, knowledge, and willingness to pass on his knowledge lead to quantum leap for Adam and Tod to take a small business to the next level.
+Mr. Zitta is a renowned 1911 gunsmith with over 30 years of experience and an ISPC World Champion living in Vermont at that time.
+His expertise, knowledge, and willingness to pass on his knowledge lead to a quantum leap for Adam and Tod to take a small business to the next level.
 Which evolved into the Altas Gunworks we know today.

-Now, armed with knowledge, a great product, ambition, and talent Adam and Tod they where able to build high quality 2011 pistols.
+Now, armed with knowledge, a great product, ambition, and talent Adam and Tod they were able to build high-quality 2011 pistols.
 Atlas Gunworks 2011s come with drastically reduced lead times, exceptional build quality, and outstanding customer service.
 This new business model by Atlas Gunworks disrupted the system and put Atlas in a very advantageous position within the market.

-When it comes to Atlas Gunworks they are guided by the highest of standards of quality for their products.
+When it comes to Atlas Gunworks they are guided by the highest standards of quality for their products.
 The driving force behind every Atlas Gunworks pistol is, “engineered with function as the driving force and with performance as the critical metric.”
-Which I believe Atlas has achieved.
+Which I believe Atlas has been able to achieve.